gazebosim/gz-transport/docs/nodesAndTopics/nodesAndTopics.rst

 A publisher is a node that generates information and a subscriber is a node that consumes information.
-There are two categories or ways to communicate in ignition transport.
+There are two categories or ways to communicate in Ignition transport.
 First, we could use a publish/subscribe approach, where a node advertises a topic, and then, publishes periodic updates.
-On the other side, one or more nodes subscribe to the same topic registering a function that will be executed each time a new message was received.
-The other way of communication allowed is by using service calls.
+On the other side, one or more nodes subscribe to the same topic registering a function that will be executed each time a new message is received.
+An alternative communication paradigm is based on service calls.
 A service call is a remote service that a node offers to the rest of the nodes.
 A node can request a service in a similar way a local function is executed.